pppkuh1999/data-science-bootcamp-8/README.md

 ## what did I learn from thist bootcamp

 I learn a lot of stuff related to data science skills.
-This bootcamp
+This bootcamp has 10 sprints as follow.

 - Intro to data science
 - Spreadsheets